Hampstead Heath: Parliament Hill Fields

-Parliament Hill Fields lies on the south and east of the heath; it officially became part of the heath in 1888.
+Parliament Hill Fields lies on the south and east of the heath.
+It officially became part of the heath in 1888.
 It contains various sporting facilities including an athletics track, tennis courts and Parliament Hill Lido.
-Parliament Hill itself is considered by some to be the focal point of the heath, with the highest part of it known to some as "Kite Hill" due to its popularity with kite flyers.
+Parliament Hill itself is considered by some to be the focal point of the heath, with the highest part of it known to some as "Kite Hill" due to its suitability for kite flying.
 The hill is 98.1 m high and is notable for its excellent views of the London skyline.
 The skyscrapers of Canary Wharf and the City of London can be seen, along with St Paul's Cathedral and other landmarks, all in one panorama, parts of which are protected views.
 The main staff yards for the management of the heath are located at Parliament Hill Fields.

 In the south-east of the heath, on the southern slopes of Parliament Hill, is the Gospel Oak Lido open air swimming pool, with a running track and fitness area to its north.
 Parliament Hill Fields was successfully defended from development in the late 19th Century by Octavia Hill and the Commons Preservation Society.